microsoft/bedrock/gitops/rings/README.md

 # Rings

 Ring deployment is a configuration on top of a service deployment that allows you to deploy *revisions* of the service alongside any existing instances of *that* service, and any other services.
-It is a variation of canary deployments where new feature releases are gradually deployed to production without the risk of affecting all end users.
+It allows you to control the "blast radius" of a change to a service by gradually rolling out new revisions of a microservice to production without the risk of affecting all end users.

 This README serves to explain a Ring based deployment using Fabrikate and Bedrock without using a Service Mesh.